RowlandWanderi/Phase-1-project-band-merch-website/README.md

     This is an app I made that allows you to review and buy an item of your choice from the Bandwagon store through the webpage using a locally made json server.

 ## Setup/Installation Requirements
-    - Download zip in the code section of github to your desired folder
-    - Extract the files
+    - Clone this repository to your local machine.
     - Open the folder with vs code.
-      A json server is required for this project so we need to install it and run this command to get the backend started:
+    - A json server is required for this project so we need to install it and run this command to get the backend started:

         ```sh
         json-server --watch db.json